yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 **Guides and solutions to use:**

-Update the certificate or setup auto updates.
+Update the certificate or set up auto updates.

 ### {{ mgl-full-name }} {#git-lab-service}